MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_inherited_timing_info.md

 This value is reserved for system use.

-#### - OutputColorSpace

-A D3DDDI_COLOR_SPACE_TYPE value which describes the output color space currently being applied for the transported pixels.
-The driver is responsible for sending appropriate metadata to ensure the display device is set up to interpret pixels correctly for this color space.

 #### - DiagnosticInfo

 Set of information filled out by the driver for the boot display to describe any side-effects of the DxgkDdiStartDevice.